Your 3 year old won’t stay in bed? You aren’t alone! Get practical and helpful tips for when your child suddenly won’t sleep alone.

 5. Keep your child in the room

 Remember when your 3 year old was a baby and stayed confined in the crib?
-You made sure that the crib was clear of blankets and stuffed animals so that he’d sleep safely.
+You made sure that the crib was clear of blankets and stuffed animals so that she’d sleep safely.

-Now that he can get in and out of bed, think of his room as a wider “crib” to keep him contained.
-In other words, don’t let him leave the room at night, when he should stay in bed instead.
+Now that she can get in and out of bed, think of her room as a wider “crib” to keep her contained.
+In other words, don’t let her leave the room at night when she should stay in bed instead.

 6. Check in strategically and frequently

-Feeling guilty for keeping your child in his room?
-Check in strategically.
-Go in every few minutes (for instance, every five or 10 minutes) to reassure him you’re still here and to make sure everything is fine.
-Rather than going in only every time he cries, decide to only check in at your designated times.
+Go into your child’s room every few minutes (for instance, every five or 10 minutes) to reassure him you’re still here and to make sure everything is fine.
+Rather than going in every time he cries, decide to only check in at your designated times.

 An extra measure on top of checking in is to use a baby monitor.
 You’ll be able to see what he’s doing between check-ins and make sure he’s all right.
 You’ll also avoid needlessly opening the door and startling him awake because you didn’t know he had already fallen asleep.